Annabellexsmith/Medication-Reference-Guide-Application/README.md

 ## Attributions:
-https://github.com/amarpan/how-to-write-a-README was utilized to make this README! https://www.canva.com/ was utilized to make the icon & background for the website.
+https://github.com/amarpan/how-to-write-a-README was utilized to make this README!

+https://www.canva.com/ was utilized to make the icon & background for the website.

 ## Next Steps:

-&#9745; Be able to browse other user’s medication libraries.
+&#9745; Be able to browse other nurses' medication libraries.

 &#9744;  Adapt the app to be cell phone compatible.

-&#9744;  Include a view page for resorces that would include URLs for MicroMedex, UpToDate, and other relivent websites for best practice.
+&#9744;  Include a view page for resorces that would include URLs for MicroMedex, UpToDate, and other relevant websites for best practice.